Shaping today’s in-house lawyers for tomorrow.

 The ACLA Mentoring Program is an interactive, friendly and highly beneficial program that aims to develop both mentors and mentees within the in-house legal profession.
 Mentoring provides an opportunity for mentors to give back and gain fresh perspectives; and for mentees to speak in a safe space, gain an objective perspective and enhance their skills and confidence.

 The goal of the Program is to give young professionals, or those new to in-house, a supportive environment that will motivate and assist them in both their personal and professional development.

 Who can be a mentor?
-Any ACLA full member.
+Experienced in-house lawyers with a strong interest in the development of others.
 This is a national program and you will be matched with someone within your State.
 To learn more about ACLA membership please click here.

 What are the benefits for mentors?